 - All drivers must obey posted speed limits and drive according to conditions (e.g., slower in rain or snow).

 - It is illegal to text while driving in North Carolina.
-This includes reading, writing, sending, receiving any pictures or videos.
+This includes reading, writing, sending, and receiving any pictures or videos.

-- Drivers must yield the right-of-way to pedestrians at crosswalks and intersections, and should use extra caution around bicyclists and motorcycle riders.
+- Drivers must yield the right-of-way to pedestrians at crosswalks and intersections and should use extra caution around bicyclists and motorcycle riders.

 - All motor vehicles must have valid registration and insurance.